lukemoderwell/style-guide/ios/krush-swift-style-guide.markdown

 ## Access Control

-Full access control annotation in tutorials can distract from the main topic and is not required.
-Using `private` appropriately, however, adds clarity and promotes encapsulation.
 Use `private` as the leading property specifier.
 The only things that should come before access control are the `static` specifier or attributes such as `@IBAction` and `@IBOutlet`.

 **Preferred:**